 Watch this short video to hear from Ann Arborites on their vision of Ann Arbor's future under our A2ZERO Carbon Neutrality Plan.

-On the first Thursday of each month, the Great Lakes Renewable Energy Association hosts Ann Arbor Solar Stories, a one-hour virtual event highlighting Ann Arbor residents who have gone solar.
-To hear their stories and learn about the process of installing solar, as well as life in a solar-powered home, you can visit the Ann Arbor Solar Stories YouTube channel.
+On the first Thursday of each month, the Great Lakes Renewable Energy Association hosts Ann Arbor Solar Stories, a one-hour virtual event highlighting residents who have gone solar.
+To hear their stories and learn more about solar, you can visit the Ann Arbor Solar Stories YouTube channel.
 Or, attend a Solar Stories event live and bring your questions!
 These events take place virtually at 7:00pm the first Thursday of each month.
 Register with the GLREA for "Thursday Night Energy Events" to receive meeting links.

 Solar Panels: First-Hand

 Interested in getting solar, but not sure what to expect?
 Check out "Let Me Tell You about My Solar Panels," a blog post from Ann Arborite George Hotelling.
 George walks through the financial aspects of getting solar, his experience with the Solarize program, how his solar panels work, and more.

 Given increases in the number of severe weather events in Michigan and world-wide, building resiliency into our sources of energy is becoming more important than ever.
 In "Powering through Blackouts with Solar and a Battery," Ann Arborite Dharma Akmon explores using a back-up battery system and a solar array during power outages.
 Akmon also explores the benefits of energy-efficient appliances.